royemosby/no-stories/src/recipes/carrot-cake-loaf.md

 1. Line tin with parchment paper and spray inner surfaces with nonstick oil.
 1. Peel and shred carrots into a medium bowl.
 1. Mix all dry ingredients except walnuts and raisins into a large bowl.
-1. Combine eggs and brown sugar, whisking vigorously for 2 minutes.
+2. Combine eggs, brown sugar, and vanilla in another bowl.
+Whisk vigorously for 2 minutes.
-1. Whisk in oil.
+3. Add in oil and whisk until incorporated.
-1. Switch to spatula and add in the dry mix, stirring until batter is well combined and smooth.
+4. Switch to spatula and add in the dry mix, stirring until batter is well combined.
 It will be fairly thick in consistency.
-1. Fold in grated carrot, walnuts, and raisins.
+5. Fold in grated carrot, walnuts, and raisins.
-1. Transfer batter into prepared bread tin and spread out evenly.
+6. Transfer batter into prepared bread tin and spread out evenly.
-1. Bake for 50-60 minutes or until a cake tester inserted at the middle comes out clean.
+7. Bake for 50-60 minutes or until a cake tester inserted at the middle comes out clean.
-1. Allow to cool for 10 minutes in bread tin.
+8. Allow to cool for 10 minutes in bread tin.
-1. Remove cake from tin and cool to room temperature.
+9. Remove cake from tin and cool to room temperature.
-1. For icing, combine room temperature[^curdle] marscapone, 2 tbsp milk, vanilla, and confectioners sugar until smooth.
+10. For icing, combine room temperature[^curdle] marscapone, 2 tbsp milk, vanilla, and confectioners sugar until smooth.
 Add additional milk until desired consistency is reached.
 We go with a thicker consistency where it sluggishly drizzles off the mixing utensil.
-1. Drizzle icing across the top of the cooled cake.
+11. Drizzle icing across the top of the cooled cake.
 Eat on the spot or refrigerate up to 5 days.

 [^curdle]: Marscapone tends to curdle when combined with ingredients of differing temperatures.
 If it does curdle, you can warm the mixture using the [double boiler](../../concepts/kitchen-glossary/#double-boil) technique or microwaving gently.
 After warmed, re-mix.